 As one can tell from my blog, I am a huge Douglas Fairbanks, Jr. fan.
 I only had to see him on the screen once and I was completely smitten.
 The more I learned about him, the more my interest grew.
 Here was a man who was not only charming and good looking, but a multi-faceted and talented person with a lot of remarkable attributes.
 He wasn’t just good at acting, he was good at art and writing, he was a military hero, and a family man.

 In addition to researching the life and career of Fairbanks, I am also a collector.
-I have collectibles ranging from autographs to estate items to contemporary film memorabilia of both Junior and Senior.
-I’ve amassed a fairly large collection of vintage publicity photographs and movie stills of Fairbanks, Jr. as well.
+I have collectibles ranging from autographs to estate items to contemporary film memorabilia of (mostly) Douglas Fairbanks, Jr. I’ve also amassed a fairly large collection of vintage publicity photographs and movie stills related to Fairbanks, Jr. and the movies he appeared in.
 At some point, it is my plan to make these available to other fans.

 This blog is a place to share my research and to raise an appreciation for the talented young Fairbanks.